-- If he files in the reverse order-in district court on Monday and the CFC on Tuesday-the CFC must dismiss. - If he files both cases on the same day, the CFC may dismiss, depending on which judge is assigned to the case.
-The Federal Circuit has held that simultaneously filed claims must be dismissed, but CFC judges are split regarding how to treat claims filed in different courts on the same day.
-Some treat same-day filings as per se simultaneous and dismiss; others investigate the precise time of the day at which each was filed. - If the plaintiff files both claims in district court, and the district court uses the transfer statute, 28 U.S.C. § 1631, to transfer the contract claim to the CFC, where it should have been filed, the CFC must treat the claims as simultaneously filed and dismiss.
-The plaintiff may escape this fate, however, if the district court dismisses the tort claim before transferring the contract claim to the CFC, or if the district court transfers all the plaintiff's claims to the CFC.
+- If he files both cases on the same day, the CFC may dismiss, depending on which judge is assigned to the case.
+The Federal Circuit has held that simultaneously filed claims must be dismissed, 11 but CFC judges are split regarding how to treat claims filed in different courts on the same day.
+Some treat same-day filings as per se simultaneous and dismiss; 12 others investigate the precise time of the day at which each was filed.
+13 - If the plaintiff files both claims in district court, and the district court uses the transfer statute, 28 U.S.C. § 1631, to transfer the contract claim to the CFC, where it should have been filed, the CFC must treat the claims as simultaneously filed and dismiss.
+14 The plaintiff may escape this fate, however, if the district court dismisses the tort claim before transferring the contract claim to the CFC, or if the district court transfers all the plaintiff's claims to the CFC.
+15